grantj-re3/FlindersDSpace-OrcidCIA/README.md

 ## Background

-The Australian NHMRC have specified the following in the document *National Health and Medical Research Council, Open Access Policy, 15 January 2018*:
+The Australian NHMRC have specified the following in the document *National Health and Medical Research Council, Open Access Policy, 15 January 2018, Appendix 1, item 10*:

 > "The [institutional repository] publication metadata must also include
 > the ORCID identifier of the author submitting the metadata."